-Third Thursday Lectures are presented by the Mandarin Museum & Historical Society in partnership with and at the Mandarin Community Club, 12447 Mandarin Rd.
-Refreshments begin at 6:30, with the lecture at 7.
+Third Thursday Lectures are presented by the Mandarin Museum & Historical Society in partnership with and held at the Mandarin Community Club, located at 12447 Mandarin Rd.
+Refreshments begin at 6:30 pm with the lecture at 7 pm.
 It is free and all are invited and encouraged to attend.